 Although terrazzo went out of mode for a few decades, it’s back for flooring, countertops, sinks and even furniture.
-Whilst historically it was used in traditional applications, people are now using it to create new and exciting solutions for all surfaces.
-Terrazzo tiles have also come back in trend both the real terrazzo but also the glazed porcelain designed to replicate the terrazzo look.
+Whilst historically many used it in traditional applications, people are now using it to create new and exciting solutions for all surfaces.
+Furthermore, terrazzo tiles have also come back in trend.
+Both the real terrazzo but also the glazed porcelain designed to replicate the terrazzo look.

-Terrazzo tiles are a dramatic aggregate composition of beautiful pieces of marble, quartz, glass and granite set into a cement or polymer base which is then poured into precast sizes.
-After it is fired, it is polished to make it smooth and inviting to walk on just like real stones.
+Firstly, terrazzo tiles are a dramatic aggregate composition of beautiful pieces of marble, quartz, glass and granite set into a cement or polymer base.
+They then pour it into precast sizes.
+After they fire it, they polish it to make it smooth and inviting to walk on just like real stones.

-Terrazzo is very tough and is widely used in commercial applications because of its durability and the anti-slip factor of the product.
+Terrazzo tiles is very tough.
+Many use it widely in commercial applications because of its durability and the anti-slip factor of the product.
 Now it is available for use in your home.

 The word “terrazzo” means terrace in Italian.
-Terrazzo was first used by 15th-century Venetian marble workers who could not afford real marble for their own homes first used it.
-They recycled left over pieces of marble from their paid jobs.
+Terrazzo was first used by 15th-century Venetian marble workers who could not afford real marble for their own homes.
+So they recycled left over pieces of marble from their paid jobs.
 They set odd-size discarded marble pieces in clay and created attractive patios or terraces for themselves.

-The production of terrazzo became much easier after industrialization in the 1920s with the introduction of electric grinders and other power equipment.
-A wet saw is used to cut terrazzo just like natural stones.
-Variations and imperfections are part of the attraction of terrazzo as the pieces are sprinkled throughout the base.
+Then the production of terrazzo became much easier after industrialization in the 1920s.
+This was with the introduction of electric grinders and other power equipment.
+Manufacturers use a wet saw to cut terrazzo just like natural stones.
+Moreover, variations and imperfections are part of the attraction of terrazzo tiles as the pieces are sprinkled throughout the base.

 TFO has a great range of Terrazzo look tiles on offer.
 Why not come check our huge range at incredibly low prices.
 You are sure to find the perfect flooring solution for your next project.